 I made a sign to go with them that says please take a bag.
 I was thinking I would set them on a counter near the door in the room and I hope they all help themselves.

 Some women said they had their husband bring it out to the front desk.

 Its really up to you.
 If there are any left after I give birth I plan on offering them to any staff who come in.

 How Much To Spend On Labor And Delivery Nurse Gifts?

 Again, gifts are not expected.
-So the answer to how much you should spends on gifts for labor and delivery nurses if however much you want.
+So the answer to how much you should spend on gifts for labor and delivery nurses if however much you want.